 For \$1.25 plenty of beer and crabs will be available tomorrow night, September 5 at the Legion House on the Glendale Road.
-The beer and crab feast is an annual affair of American Legion Post 136
+The beer and crab feast is an annual affair of American Legion Post

-There will be dancing and a addition to food and drink for those who attend.
+There will be dancing and a program of entertainment in addition to food and drink for those who attend.
 The opening time is set for 5 p. m., Commander Virgil Estes says.